 In the year of implementation of GASBS 75, employers made a direct adjustment to equity for the net effect of beginning balances of the OPEB liability and any relevant deferred inflows and outflows.
-This adjustment also included the removal of any existing OPEB Obligation under GASBS 45.
+This adjustment also included the removal of any existing OPEB Obligation that existed prior to this implementation.

-'''

 Example:

 Year 1 - Beginning Balances:

-CR - Total (or Net) OPEB liability

-'''

-DR - OPEB obligation (old GASBS 45 balance - if applicable)
+DR - OPEB obligation (old balance - if applicable)